--Earl W., EJP Alumnus
+-Earl W.

 Spiritual wellness is thinking about a larger meaning or purpose to life.
 This can, but does not have to, involve religion.
 You may decide to join a church, synagogue, or mosque.
 You may also decide to join a support group to find community and purpose.
 Set aside some time each day to be open, listen, and think about what's going on inside.
 Practice mindfulness or meditation.
-A description of some ways of doing so can be found in our Mindfulness chapter.
+The Mindfulness chapter describes a few ways to do this (see p.
+126).